JeremyChabert/ABAP-OO/class/class.md

 The principle of visibility is **the warranty to hide or show these implementations** and solely **expose what the external components have to interact with**

-- :green_book: Public
+- Public - green
-- :orange_book: Protected
+- Protected - orange
-- :closed_book: Private
+- Private - red

 ![encapsulation](../img/Encapsulation.PNG)